 - Make sure they’re separated because they will expand quite a bit while baking.

-- Brush the top of the rolls with the rest of the melted butter and bake in a preheated 350 degree oven for about 25-30 minutes.
+- Brush the top of the rolls with the rest of the melted butter.

 Cinnamon Roll Icing